Statutory Instruments Act 1946

 The Statutory Instruments Act 1946 (9 & 10 Geo.
 6. c.
-36) is an Act of the United Kingdom Parliament which governs the making of statutory instruments.
+36) is an act of the Parliament of the United Kingdom which governs the making of statutory instruments.

 Until 2011 the act also governed Scottish statutory instruments made under acts of the Scottish Parliament.
-Until 2019, the act also governed Welsh statutory instruments made under acts of Senedd Cymru, acts of the National Assembly for Wales, and measures of the National Assembly for Wales.
+Until 2026, the act also governed Welsh statutory instruments made under acts of Senedd Cymru, acts of the National Assembly for Wales, and measures of the National Assembly for Wales.

 The Statutory Rules (Northern Ireland) Order 1979 provides a similar function for acts of the Parliament of Northern Ireland and acts of the Northern Ireland Assembly.

 Definitions

 The act defines statutory instruments as "orders, rules, regulations or other subordinate legislation" if the power is expressed through the royal prerogative through an Order in Council or in the case of a power conferred on a Minister of the Crown, a statutory instrument.
 The circularity of the definition means that any subordinate legislation exercisable by a minister is a statutory instrument and any subordinate instrument is subordinate legislation.
 Since the use of ministerial orders in 1992 and 2013 this definition is no longer completely true.